-As one of the first nations to pioneers international postage, Germany’s postal history stretches all the way back to the middle ages.
+As one of the first nations to pioneer international postage, Germany’s postal history stretches all the way back to the middle ages.
 Starting as a private enterprise as part of the Butchers’ Guild, mail was delivered throughout Europe on horseback, with riders announcing their mail-laden arrival with horns – the horn symbol becoming synonymous with postal systems to this day!

 The postal system in Germany in its current form is a series of private companies, devolved from the former state-run postal service then known as Deutsche Bundespost.
 Those companies are Deutsche Telekom, the multinational telecommunications company that owns T-Mobile.

 The next is Deutsche Postbank AG, a financial services brand and retail arm of Deutsche Bank that deals primarily in wire transfers for individuals and businesses.

 As a result, Deutsche Post AG is the largest company in all of Europe and the largest postage company in the world, the services of which shall be revealed as we explore postage to Germany: Everything you need to know!

 See related: Best Things to do in Germany | Points of Interest

 In short, it works well!
 95% of all post mailed in Germany arrives the next day and 99% of them are within two days.

 No, but seriously, Deutsche Post and DHL are very easy to use, and function similarly to most western nations’ chief postal systems, such as the US’s USPS or Britain’s Royal Mail.

 Deutsche Post and DHL operate thousands of post offices, post kiosks, and DHL package drop-off and collection shops across the country in easy-to-find places, such as town centers, retail malls, airports, and railway stations, all denoted by the bright yellow banner adorned with the black post horn that has been the symbol for postal services in Germany for centuries and officially since 1947.
 The vast majority of post offices now will also display the yellow and red DHL logo too.